Sabrina-Nawaz/readme-generator/README.md

   git@github.com:Sabrina-Nawaz/readme-generator.git
   ```

   In the terminal, type `npm i` command to download npm dependencies (Inquirer).
-When done that step, in terminal once again, enter `node index.js`.
+When done that step, in the terminal once again, enter `node index.js`.

   The preview of how to use this program is shown below: